railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

    :scale: 75
    :align: center

-   *Default pricelist after installing Open ERP*
+   *Default pricelist after installing OpenERP*

 When you install the software two pricelists are created by default: one for sales and one for purchases.
 These each contain only one pricelist version and only one line in that version.